Cloud Vulnerability DB

 A community-led vulnerabilities database

-When successfully exploited, this vulnerability allows attackers to execute arbitrary JavaScript code in the context of other users' browsers who view the malicious group avatar.
-This can lead to unauthorized actions, data theft, and potential account compromise of users viewing the compromised group (GitHub POC).
+When exploited, this vulnerability allows attackers to execute arbitrary JavaScript code in the context of other users' browsers.
+This can lead to unauthorized access to user data, session hijacking, and potential manipulation of the application's functionality.
+The impact is particularly concerning as it affects the chat application's group functionality, potentially exposing multiple users to the attack (Exploit POC).

 The vulnerability affects Fiora chat application version 1.0.0.
-Users are advised to upgrade to a newer version once available.
-In the meantime, administrators should consider implementing additional validation for uploaded SVG files and restricting SVG upload capabilities (Fiora App).
+Users are advised to upgrade to a patched version when available.
+In the meantime, administrators should consider implementing additional input validation for SVG file uploads and sanitizing SVG content before rendering (NVD).

 Source: This report was generated using AI